Fast quantum gates for exchange-only qubits using simultaneous exchange pulses: Introduction

 In the EO architecture, each qubit is represented by the spins of three electrons hosted in three adjacent quantum dots (Fig.~\ref{Fig:EOqubit}(a)), and quantum gates are generated by pulsing exchange interactions between electrons.
 Out of the resulting eight-dimensional Hilbert space, four states are computational states and four are leakage states.
 Single-qubit gates involve exchange interactions between the electrons belonging to the same qubit and are usually composed of up to four rotations around two different axes \cite{DiVincenzo_2000,NatN8_2019_1Q} (Fig.~\ref{Fig:EOqubit}(b)).
 Two-qubit gates require exchange interactions between electrons from different qubits.
 Non-trivial pulse sequences of several exchange pulses populating and depopulating leakage states result in gates such as the CNOT, CZ or SWAP gate \cite{DiVincenzo_2000,FongWandzura, Zeuch1,Zeuch2,Ivanova2024}.
 With few exceptions, the sequences that are found to result in two-qubit gates, however, assume only commuting exchange pulses to be pulsed at a time.
-Here we investigate simultaneous application of non-commuting exchange-pulses to obtain quantum gates with fewer pulses, and hence faster executions of gate sequences.
+Here we investigate the simultaneous application of non-commuting exchange-pulses which will also become relevant for other exchange-based qubit implementations \cite{PhysRevB.93.121410, PhysRevLett.111.050503, bosco2024exchangeonlyspinorbitqubitssilicon}.
+We obtain quantum gates with fewer pulses, and hence faster executions of gate sequences.
 We derive conditions on the exchange signals and compare the results to sequential gate operations.

 This paper is organized as follows.
-We introduce the exchange-only qubit in Sec.~\ref{Sec:linear} and theoretically show how single-qubit gates can be implemented using fewer pulses in Sec.~\ref{Sec:1Qgates}.
-We experimentally demonstrate the concept of simultaneous exchange pulses in Sec.~\ref{Sec:Noise}.
+We introduce the exchange-only qubit in Sec.~\ref{Sec:linear} and theoretically show how single-qubit gates can be implemented using fewer pulses and we experimentally demonstrate the concept of simultaneous exchange pulses in Sec.~\ref{Sec:1Qgates}.
 We show how a simultaneous gate can perform a direct $X$ rotation by tuning the gate voltages into the appropriate regime and discuss the relative effect of charge noise in comparison to the sequential counterpart.
 In Sec.~\ref{Sec:2Qgate} we investigate two-qubit gate subsequences and present an operation introducing phases between qubit states and selected leakage states.
 We extend our description from a linear to an all-to-all connectivity in Sec.~\ref{Sec:all-to-all} and summarize the results for frequently used quantum gates in Tables~\ref{Tab:GateDecomposition} and \ref{Fig:2Qsubsequences}.